EQUI-VOCAL: Synthesizing Queries for Compositional Video Events from Limited User Interactions [Technical Report]: Evaluation

 \mainResult

 \textbf{Trajectories dataset.} We create a first dataset to test queries over trajectories, which baseline systems support.
-We extract 10,080 pairs of object trajectories that overlap in time from 500, 5-second video segments (128 frames each).
+We extract 10,080 pairs of object trajectories that overlap in time from 500, 5-second video segments.
 Each trajectory pair is essentially a temporally ordered sequence of bounding box pairs $b=(x_{a1}, y_{a1}, x_{a2}, y_{a2}, x_{b1}, y_{b1}, x_{b2}, y_{b2})$ representing two objects in a video segment.
-We manually generate a set of queries with varying complexities (\Cref{table:trajectory_queries}); TQ1D-TQ3D include duration constraints.
+We manually generate a set of queries with varying complexities (\Cref{table:trajectory_queries}).
 To generate ground truth labels, we run each target query on the dataset.
 We sample 500 trajectory pairs as training data (i.e., data used during query synthesis) and use the rest as test data (i.e., to measure the quality of synthesized queries).

 \textbf{Scene graphs dataset.} This more complex dataset contains scene graphs extracted from the CLEVRER dataset, which baseline systems do not support.
-We extract scene graphs from 10,000, 5-second video segments (128 frames each).
+We extract scene graphs from 10,000, 5-second video segments.
 For every frame of a video segment, we store the object track ID ($oid$), bounding box coordinates, and object attributes (shape, color, and material) of every object in the frame (the \texttt{Objects} and \texttt{Attributes} relations in~\Cref{table:relational_schema}).
-As for trajectories, we sample 500 video segments as training data and use the rest as test data.

-We manually write three example queries shown in~\Cref{table:scene_graph_queries} to illustrate the kinds of more complex queries that can be asked on the scene graphs dataset.
-In our experiments, we automatically generate three classes of queries with different complexities: \textit{easy}, \textit{medium}, and \textit{hard}.
+We automatically generate three classes of queries with different complexities: \textit{easy}, \textit{medium}, and \textit{hard}.
 Each generated query contains exactly three variables (i.e., three distinct objects).
-Easy queries have exactly three predicates on relationships and locations, one property predicate, one region graph, and no duration constraints; medium queries have exactly five predicates on relationships and locations, two property predicates, three region graphs, and no duration constraints; hard queries have the same complexity as medium queries but also include duration constraints with three possible values (i.e., 5, 10, and 15 frames).
+Easy queries have exactly three predicates on relationships and states, one property predicate, one region graph, and no duration constraints; medium queries have exactly five predicates on relationships and states, two property predicates, three region graphs, and no duration constraints; hard queries have the same complexity as medium queries but also include duration constraints with three possible values.
 Each class contains 40 queries.